 - If the employee requests flexible working on returning to work from a break, the Company could allow them to return part time in staggered stages part time, within set timeframes. e.g. A first year of two days a week, when a child is younger, increasing to four days a week in the second year.

 - Businesses should be understanding and supportive about the initial transitions in returning back to work.

 - Unconscious bias and diversity training

-- Training on Recruitment and interview for anyone involved in selection including line managers, and people involved in the decision making process.
+- Training on recruitment and on interviewing for anyone involved in selection, including line managers, and other people involved in the decision making process.

 What is Mentoring?